By Grand Central Rail

 Peterborough Spring Walk: Castor & Water Newton Circular

-Discover this 5.1-km circular trail near Peterborough, Cambridgeshire.
+Discover this 5.1-km circular spring trail near Peterborough, Cambridgeshire.
 Another easy walk to add to the list, taking an average of 1 hour and 6 minutes to complete.
 Dogs are welcome but may occasionally need to be put on the lead.

 It is particularly recommended for those who love photography.